kcolvin/dxhub-architectures/architectures/4/architecture/doc/decisions/0008-cyclomedia.md

 ## Context

 Cyclomedia captures geospatial data which has street level imagery with the use of GPS technology.
-Using Cyclomedia could help with snow plow removal routes with street level imagery, measure snow depth on streets (***NOT SURE IF THIS HAD CHANGED), and utilizing historical archive of street imagery.
+The georeferenced, 3D images are refered to as "GeoCycloramas".
+Using this technology during winter months could help with snow plow removal routes with snow-free, street level imagery exposing hidden features such as road barriers, fire hydrants, sign posts, etc.

 ## Decision

-Using Cartegraph could help with snowplow routes by taking images and overlaying it on the portal.
-The imagery would provide information to plan snow plow routes, condition of San Bernardino County's infrastructure assets, and snow accumulation depth measurement.
-This information could be used during a snow storm and provide community awareness and promote safety measures during snow storms.
+While the Cyclomedia technology is feasible for snowplow use and San Bernardino has basic functionaly enabled, it was not implemented in the current efforts.
+Lack of county personnel availability is the primary limited resource.

 ## Consequences

-There may be privacy concerns with Cyclomedia's high-resolution street imagery - not for public consumption.
+Unrealized functionality with existing systems is the primary consequence.
+Additinoally, there may be privacy concerns with Cyclomedia's high-resolution street imagery - not for public consumption.